kyl3song/kyl3song.github.io/_posts/DFIR/2022-05-02-How to Decrypt Spycam Full Disk Encryption.md

-## How Android Full Disk Encryption Works
+## How Android Full Disk Encryption/Decryption Works
 Android full disk encryption is based on **dm-crypt**, a kernel feature that works at the block device layer to implement disk encryption for userdata which supports different ciphers.
 The encryption algorithm for Android FDE is **AES-128 with CBC and ESSIV:SHA256**.
 The master key is encrypted with 128-bit. (or higher 256-bit optionally)

 Key points to know.